 - Assign classes

-Step 2 Generate clusters
+Step 1 Generate clusters

-In this unsupervised classification example, we use iso-clusters (spatial analysis tools>multivariate>iso clusters).
+- In this unsupervised classification example, we use Iso-clusters (Spatial Analysis Tools ‣ Multivariate ‣ Iso clusters).

-INPUT: The image you want to classifiy.
+INPUT: The image you want to classify.

 MINIMUM CLASS SIZE: This is the number of pixels to make a unique class.

-Step 3 Assign classes
+Step 2 Assign classes

 - In general, it helps to select colors for each class.
 For example, set water as blue for each class.

 In most cases, it helps to convert the raster to vector and use the editing toolbar.
 You can split polygons to help properly identify them.

-Classifying Images with Supervised and Unsupervised Methods
+Land Cover Classification with Supervised and Unsupervised Methods